CHRIS MATTHEWS, MSNBC HOST: Thanks for being with us. "ALL IN" with Chris Hayes starts right now.

 (BEGIN VIDEO CLIP)

-CHRIS HAYES, MSNBC HOST: Tonight on a special edition of ALL IN.
+CHRIS HAYES, MSNBC HOST: Tonight on ALL IN.

 (END VIDEO CLIP)